michaldziuba03/docker-images/mongo-replica/README.md

 ## MongoDB Replica Set image
 > Do NOT use this image in production environment!

-This Docker image is intented for learning and local development.
+This Docker image is intended for learning, CI setups and local development.
 You can use it to test MongoDB transactions, change streams and more.

+## License
+Distributed under the MIT License.